ampproject/amphtml/extensions/amp-anim/amp-anim.md

 **attribution**

 A string that indicates the attribution of the image.
-E.g. `attribution="CC courtesy of Cats on Flicker"`
+For example, `attribution="CC courtesy of Cats on Flicker"`.

+**height** and **width**

+An explicit size of the image, which is used by the AMP runtime to determine the aspect ratio without fetching the image.

+**common attributes**

+This element includes [common attributes](https://www.ampproject.org/docs/reference/common_attributes) extended to AMP components.

 ## Styling